Christopher Scotese

-Christopher R. Scotese (born 4 May 1953) is an American geologist and paleogeographer.
+Christopher R. Scotese (born May 4, 1953) is an American geologist and paleogeographer.
 He received his PhD from the University of Chicago in 1985.
 He is the creator of the Paleomap Project, which aims to map Earth over the last billion years, and is credited with predicting Pangaea Ultima, a possible future supercontinent configuration.
 Later Scotese changed Pangaea Ultima to Pangaea Proxima to alleviate confusion about the name Pangaea Ultima, which would imply that it would be the last supercontinent.

-On 22 December 2010, he created a YouTube channel when he was making history of earth in the future or past, geography and history.
+On December 22, 2010, he created a YouTube channel about the geography of earth in the future and past.

 Scotese retired from teaching at the University of Texas, Arlington, Department of Earth and Environmental Sciences in 2013.
 He is now a research associate at the Field Museum of Natural History and an adjunct professor in the Department of Earth and Environmental Sciences, Northwestern University.
-He continues to collaborate with several research groups on topics concerning the history of the Earth System, but his main focus is a book entitled: "Earth History, the Evolution of the Earth System".
-He is the coauthor of more than 100 scientific publications, and his maps and animations have been used in numerous geological textbooks, scientific research papers, and are on display in museums worldwide.
+He continues to collaborate with several research groups on topics concerning the history of the Earth System, but his main focus is a book entitled Earth History, the Evolution of the Earth System.
+He is the coauthor of more than 100 scientific publications, and his maps and animations have been used in numerous geological textbooks, scientific research papers, and museum displays worldwide.